aamir09/DS2Project/README.md

 6. approachBModel.ipynb- It contains code and results for approach B.
 7. AI, BAI, QHI - These CSV files are used to generate HQLI feature and are used in pipelineClasses.py file.

+#### Experimentation & Support Notebooks
+1. Notebook1.ipynb , Notebook2.ipynb - The notebooks are in the raw state, containing all the experiments done while creating the pipeline.
+2. Noteboo3_creating_dataframes - This notebook contains the steps followed to create sub data frames for each super column of 2011 Indian Housing Census Data.

 #### app

 1. app.py - This py file contains code for our streamlit report app.